 Weapons and ammunition found in Khankendi

-On March 29, weapons and ammunition were found in Khankendi city, Azernews reports, citing the Ministry of Internal Affairs (MIA).
+On March 30 and 31, weapons and ammunition were found in Khankendi city, Azernews reports, citing the Azerbaijani Internal Ministry.

-5 automatic weapons, 2 pistols, 1 rifle, 11 grenades, 8 lighters, 19 cartridge combs, 4263 cartridges of various sizes and other ammunition were found and taken from the city territory with the actions of the police officers.
+A total of seven different brands of automatic weapons, one pistol, two rifles, four grenades, two grenade launchers, five bayonets, one lighter, 75 cartridge combs, 1870 cartridges of different sizes and other ammunition were found and taken from the city territory with the actions of the police officers.

 Recall that weapons and ammunition have been discovered in secret places, as well as in the basements of schools, kindergartens, and various buildings in the liberated areas of Azerbaijan's Garabagh as well as in Khankendi.